 Broadly speaking, however, the court will consider any factor that affects the child's best interests.Discuss Your Needs with a Child Relocation Attorney in Monmouth County

 If you or your former spouse needs to move by a certain date, you should get in touch with an attorney as soon as possible.
 The process of child relocation and modification of an existing child custody order can take time.
 Obtaining legal advice at the outset is important to make sure the issue is properly handled.
 In certain situations, mental health professionals may also need to be consulted regarding the effects of the move on the child.
 At Goldstein Law Group, our Monmouth County child relocation lawyers understand how difficult this issue is for families.
 We know how to navigate the judicial process to pursue the result that our client wants.
 Our firm represents individuals in Manalapan, East Brunswick, and Freehold, as well as other communities.
-Contact us at 732-967-6777 or via our online form to set up a free appointment with a family law attorney.
+Contact us at 732-967-6777 or via our online form to set up a Free 10 Minute Case Evaluation* with a family law attorney.